matomo-org/matomo-java-tracker/README.md

 2. **matomo-java-tracker**: This is a specific implementation of the core module designed for Java 8.
 It provides the main functionality of the Matomo Java Tracker and is built upon the core.
 This artifact is specifically designed for applications running on Java 8.
-3. **matomo-java-tracker-java11**: This artifact is a Java 11 implementation of the Matomo Java Tracker.
+3. **matomo-java-tracker-java11**: This artifact is a Java 11 or newer implementation of the Matomo Java Tracker.
 It uses the HttpClient available since Java 11.
-It is recommended to use this version if you are using Java 11 or higher.
+It is recommended to use this version if you are using Java 11 or newer.
 4. **matomo-java-tracker-spring-boot-starter**: This artifact is a Spring Boot Starter for the Matomo Java Tracker.
 It provides auto-configuration for the Matomo Java Tracker in a Spring Boot application.
 By including this artifact in your project, you can take advantage of Spring Boot's auto-configuration features to automatically set up and